 For the first year to year and a half that your tree is in the ground, it’s incredibly important to keep it watered.
 You want to make sure the soil stays damp, but not drenched; this may mean watering it a couple of times a week, depending on the temperature and humidity.

 You should also make sure your tree gets plenty of fertilizer from the start.
 Add a slow-release fertilizer to the soil when you refill the planting hole, and fertilize every February, May, and August.
-Check out this fertilizer table for more info.

 Learn More About Planting Citrus Trees